About

 Le'Rhone Walker

 Le'Rhone has been building for the web since the early 2000s.
 He's worked in design, front-end code, and technical leadership.
-He designs the UI and writes the backend.
-Same person.
-That range shows up in how BMG builds things.
+He can talk type scale with a designer, then go debug a build pipeline.
+That range shows up in how BMG builds products: the details matter at every layer.

 Most of his career was spent in enterprise tech at large companies.
 He's seen how those orgs make tech decisions, where they stall, and what moves the needle.
-That context shapes how BMG builds products.
+That context helps when you're building products for real companies.

 Years in enterprise plus running a small product company is a useful mix.
-He knows what works at scale and what's just overhead.
-BMG keeps the good parts and leaves the rest behind.
+He knows what good systems look like, and he's gotten fast at shipping with a tiny team.
+BMG brings both of those to everything it builds.

 What we believe

-- Working software is the baseline.
+Working software is the baseline.
 We also care about clean markup, proper accessibility, and fast load times.
 These things take longer upfront but save you from a mess later.
+Cutting corners on quality always costs more in the end.